-One of my summer preps for teaching AP Computer Science is to attend the AP reading.
+One of the best summer preps for teaching AP Computer Science is to attend the AP reading.
+My first AP Reading was way back in 2000.
 The AP Computer Science Reading is currently being held in Cincinnati, Ohio.
-I have served at the AP Reading for seven years as a reader, table leader, and a question leader.
+I have served at the AP Reading for over seven years as a reader, table leader, and a question leader.
 In my opinion, the ap reading is the best professional development available for AP teachers.
 Apply to be reader at - apreader information

-On the AP CS subject, I am currently serving on the AP Computer Science Principles commission charged with creating a new AP Computer Science course that help broaden participation.
-I will be working with a small group from the full commission to develop test items for a test for the course.
+On the AP CS subject, I served on the AP Computer Science Principles commission charged with creating a new AP CS Principles course that will help broaden participation in Computer Science.
+I also worked with a small group from the full commission to develop test items for a test for the course.
 Colleges and high schools are currently piloting the Principles course.
 Check my blog for more information.

 Serving as an endorsed AP Computer Science consultant, I conduct AP Computer Science Summer Institutes as well as present at 1 day and 2 day conferences.
 I occassionally present at SIGCSE and the TCEA State Convention.

 I serve as a member of the ACM Education Policy Committee.
 The ACM EPC works to ensure that computer science education is identified as a critical component of education policy.
 The ACM EPC works very hard to expand participation in Computing.

 Currently, I am a member of CSTA and serve in Texas as a member of a CSTA cohort charged with building CSTA membership in Texas by way of creating local Texas CSTA chapters which will support computer science teachers.